hoothin/SearchJumperEngines/README.md

 **Search engines and resource URLs collections for 🔍[SearchJumper](https://search.hoothin.com/ "搜索酱 搜尋醬").**

 > Feel free to submit a PR with your website.
-Even if it's for promotional or marketing purposes, it's absolutely fine.<br>
+Even if it's for promotional or marketing purposes, it's absolutely fine.
-> 歡迎 PR 按照分類填入您的網站網址。 即便是為了推廣促銷也沒有任何問題。

 | [🤖AI](AI) | [🏞️Image](Image) | [🧩Misc](Misc) |
 |---|---|---|